 Since native ads go well with the content and blend well, it’ll assist you in bypassing the ad blocker.
 Native ads are well known for proving an improved user experience though they are not as profitable as display ads.
 But they are sure to be tried.

 The easy way, the publishers can calculate the cost lost by ad blockers and try to revive the loss by displaying the native ad content.

 Agreed.
 It doesn’t directly influence the ad blocking issue.
-But, when you know they’re responsible for the irrelevant ads showing on your site, you should take actions.
-That’s why we partner with quality exchanges to deliver highly relevant ads on our publishers’ site.
-Better ads result in the better experience.
-So, no need of ad blockers in the first place.
+But, when you know they’re responsible for the irrelevant ads showing on your site, you should take action.
+That’s why we partner with quality exchanges to deliver highly relevant ads on our publishers’ sites.
+Better ads result in a better experience.
+So, no need for ad blockers in the first place.

 Looking for more strategies?
 Here’s another guide on how to recover from ad blockers.